ygorg/thesis_workspace/citation-kpg/CREATE_CITESEERX/README.md

 ## SQl Query

-First : select papers that are cited at least 5 times and that have a cluster.
+First : select papers that are cited at least 5 times and that have a cluster (a cluster implies having citation contexts).
 Second: join thoses papers with the citation contexts and output

 It takes quite a while appr.
 1 hour.